cfengine/documentation/reference/promise-types/storage.markdown

 **Notes**:

-This operation should not be left \`on' for more than a single run (maximum once per week).
+This operation should not be left 'on' for more than a single run (maximum once per week).
 It causes CFEngine to perform an extensive disk scan noting the schedule of changes between files.
 This can be used for a number of analyses including optimum backup schedule computation.